 Mr. Hickes: Thank you, Mr. Speaker.
 I'm glad the minister raised the topic of staffing.
-This is not just a Nunavut issue.
-This is a Canada-wide issue and questions continue to rise on the wisdom of government's announcing that they are building new childcare spaces when workers aren't available to staff existing ones.
+This is not just a Nunavut issue; this is a Canada-wide issue.
+Questions continue to rise on the wisdom of governments announcing that they are building new child care spaces when workers aren't available to staff existing ones.

-Mr. Speaker, agencies across the country that run daycares say they are so short of early childhood educators that they doubt the national program of \$10 a day childcare can be delivered to all of the kids who will need a spot.
+Mr. Speaker, agencies across the country that run daycares say they are so short of early childhood educators that they doubt the national program of \$10-a-day child care can be delivered to all of the kids who will need a spot.

-Mr. Speaker, there are many stories of daycare centers running at half capacity asking parents to take their kids out of care for a day or two, or a week; even shutting down operations entirely, all for a lack of staff.
+Mr. Speaker, there are many stories of daycare centres running at half capacity, asking parents to take their kids out of care for a day or two or a week, even shutting down operations entirely, all for a lack of staff.

 Mr. Speaker, for parents, the staffing crisis threatens to make an already long wait for a daycare spot even longer.
 Mr. Speaker, this worker shortage jeopardizes and threatens the vision of making affordable, high-quality daycare accessible for all parents.
-It has been stated that it is the worst workforce crisis childcare has ever faced.
+It has been stated that it is the worst workforce crisis child care has ever faced.

-Mr. Speaker, childcare advocates say the root cause involves poor wages and benefits, giving workers little incentive to stay in the sector.
-Mr. Speaker, having a supply of qualified early childhood educators is key to getting a Canada-wide childcare system off of the ground.
+Mr. Speaker, child care advocates say the root cause involves poor wages and benefits, giving workers little incentive to stay in the sector.
+Mr. Speaker, having a supply of qualified early childhood educators is key to getting a Canadawide child care system off of the ground.
 Mr. Speaker, what is the point of building new spaces when workers aren't available to staff existing ones?

-Mr. Speaker, when is the department going to provide adequate compensation to childcare workers?
-It has been a longstanding issue that contributes to high turnover rates.
+Mr. Speaker, when is the department going to provide adequate compensation to child care workers?
+It has been a long-standing issue that contributes to high turnover rates.
 When can these workers expect to receive salaries and benefits that recognize their contributions to our children's education and safety?
 Thank you, Mr. Speaker.

 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for that great question.
-I can't sympathize more that we do need to enhance the wage of our early childcare educators.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for that great question.
+I can't sympathize more that we do need to enhance the wage of our early childhood educators.